eddiecmurray/blog/_posts/2019-10-07-houston_isd_fined_92_million_for_copyright_violation.md

 eye_catch: /blog/assets/img/copyright-3197524_1280.jpg
 ---

 Copyright law is a complicated topic.
 Many teachers are unsure about when materials are free to use, how to find free materials, and what constitutes fair-use of resources that are copyrighted.
-There have been many examples of school districts violating copyright law and recently the Houston ISD’s Westside High School was fined 9.2 million for copyright violation.
+There have been many examples of school districts violating copyright law and recently the Houston ISD’s Westside High School was fined 9.2 million for a copyright violation.

 <!--more-->